submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 Run `kubectl get multiclusterservices --all-namespaces |grep <your-service-name>` on the broker cluster to see if CR was created for your service or not.
 If not, check the Lighthouse Agent logs on the cluster where service was created, there should be some error or warning messages about being unable to create `multiclusterservice` object for your service.
 Most common error can be `Forbidden` if the RBAC wasn't configured correctly.
 Depending on deployment used, *subctl* or *helm* it should've been done for you.
 Create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

 If the CR was created correctly on broker cluster, next step is to check for it on the cluster where you're trying to access the service.
 Follow the same steps as earlier to get list of `multiclusterservices` objects created and if your service name shows up in it or not.
 If not, again check the logs of Lighthouse Agent but this time on the cluster where you are trying to access the service.
-Again, it will likely be an issue with RBAC and you follow the same steps, create an Create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.
+Again, it will likely be an issue with RBAC so you follow the same steps and create an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.

-If the CR was created correctly, run `kubectl -n submariner-operator describe multiclusterservice <your-mcs-name>` and check if it has correct `ClusterID` and `ServiceIP`.
+If the CR was created correctly, run `kubectl -n submariner-operator describe multiclusterservice <your-multiclusterservice-name>` and check if it has correct `ClusterID` and `ServiceIP`.

 ```
 Name:         nginx-demo-default-cluster2